 - Physical pain and suffering

 - Loss of quality of life

-If you or a loved one has suffered from a burn injury in Pennsylvania or New Jersey, please contact Wapner, Newman, Wigrizer, Brecher & Miller today to schedule your free initial consultation with an injury attorney in Philadelphia.
-Our firm represents burn injury victims throughout Pennsylvania and New Jersey, with offices in Philadelphia, West Conshohocken, Allentown, and Marlton.
+If you or a loved one has suffered from a burn injury in Pennsylvania or New Jersey, please contact Wapner, Newman, Wigrizer, Brecher & Miller today to schedule your free initial consultation with a burn injury lawyer.